 My convictions stem from strong ties that the woman is the primary homemaker.
 Although homemaking does not belong to her alone, it is primarily her role.

 Then again our world is filled with sin.
 Sometimes the women simply cannot primarily be in charge of the home.
 Sometimes she is working while her husband is home.
-Other times there is not a spouse to take a role in the home.
+Other times there is no spouse to take a role in the home.

 Yet, I would still make the argument that the woman has been tasked by God as the primary builder of a home.
 These homemaking Bible verses have been put together as a way to draw our hearts and homes back to scripture.